sophiagroves/cse15l-lab-reports/lab5.md

 ![Image](image(threthre).png)

 The bug in the original code was that even if dividing zero by zero, this still results in a division by zero error.
+There needs to a condition that throws an exception for num2 equaling zero before the method can try to divide with it.

 ## all information needed about the setup: